a personal music streaming server

 – those only supported in modern browsers.

-Well, if you’re not using a modern browser, you wouldn’t be here at first place
+you weren’t using a modern browser, you wouldn’t be here at first place

 this website doesn’t look broken to you, chances are it is.